knpuniversity/symfony/knpu/extra-upgrade-4.0/framework-finish.md

 ```

 By the way, once this is installed, the `csrf_protection` key in `framework.yaml`
-should *not* be needed... well, starting in symfony 4.0.2... there was a small bug.
+should *not* be needed... well, starting in Symfony 4.0.2... there was a small bug.
 Since I'm using 4.0.1, I'll keep it.

 Let's go check on Composer.
 It downloads the package and... explodes!